Environmental Research (NERC Doctoral Training Partnership)

 When you move out to your department you will also have access to the facilities provided by that department.
 You will remain a member of the DTP and be able to return to the DTP headquarters, based within the Doctoral Training Centre, on Keble Road, to use the facilities there.

-You will have access to seminars in all six departments as well as across the wider university.
+You will have access to seminars in all nine departments as well as across the wider university.
 In addition to the training modules offered by the DTP, you will be able to sign up for training courses and modules offered by departments across the university via the University's Researcher Training Tool.